opral/load-test/README.md

 ```

 ### mock rpc server
-This test expects the rpc server from PR [#2108](https://github.com/opral/monorepo/pull/2108) running on localhost:3000 with MOCK_TRANSLATE=true
+This test expects the rpc server from PR [#2108](https://github.com/opral/monorepo/pull/2108) running on localhost:3000 with MOCK_TRANSLATE=true.

 ```sh
 # in your opral/monorepo